gc-na/cshellwiki.github.io/wiki/uname_english.md

-# [Linux] Bash uname Usage Equivalent: Display system information
+# [Linux] C Shell (csh) uname用法: Display system information

 ## Overview
-The `uname` command in Bash is used to display system information.
-It provides details about the operating system and the hardware on which it is running, making it a useful tool for system administrators and users who need to gather information about their environment.
+The `uname` command is used to display system information in Unix-like operating systems.
+It provides details about the system's hardware, operating system, and kernel.

 ## Usage
 The basic syntax of the `uname` command is as follows: